-In this first session, Alex Harper (CeNCOOS Deputy Director) and Megan Medina (SCCOOS Deputy Director) provided a high-level overview of the CalOOS Data Portal and the Regional Associations that drive it - CeNCOOS (Central and Northern California Ocean Observing System) and SCCOOS (Southern California Coastal Ocean Observing System).
+In this first session, Alex Harper (CeNCOOS Deputy Director) and Megan Medina (SCCOOS Deputy Director) provided a high-level overview of CalOOS (California Ocean Observing System) and its core components-CeNCOOS (Central and Northern California Ocean Observing System) and SCCOOS (Southern California Coastal Ocean Observing System).
 CalOOS is a statewide data integration and delivery platform that aggregates, curates, and disseminates real-time ocean data to support decision-making in areas like weather forecasting, maritime operations, ecosystem health, and coastal resilience.
 It is part of the national U.S. Integrated Ocean Observing System (IOOS) and serves as a critical information hub for diverse stakeholders across California.

-CeNCOOS and SCCOOS are regional observing systems that feed data into the Portal using an extensive network of ocean sensors, models, and data products.
+CeNCOOS and SCCOOS are regional observing systems that feed data into CalOOS using an extensive network of ocean sensors, models, and data products.
 They gather physical, chemical, and biological data from coastal and offshore environments, which is then integrated into CalOOS's user-driven tools and dashboards.
 These efforts support applications such as harmful algal bloom tracking, water quality monitoring, weather forecasting, and marine navigation-helping communities, researchers, and agencies make informed, science-based decisions across California's coast.
 If you are interested in learning more, see the slides linked below.